 Chickenpox is usually a benign disease in children, and almost all children recover uneventfully.
 Even though many people think it is useless to treat it with antibiotics, sometimes it requires particular antiviral therapy.
 Chickenpox symptoms may include fever, abdominal pain, rash, headache, weakness, and loss of appetite, cough, and sore throat.
 Itchy rashes and fevers are the typical symptoms of pediatric patients with varicella.

 Even though vaccination made it much less threatening, varicella is not entirely benign even today.
 A significant number of varicella cases are associated with complications including pneumonia and encephalitis.
-The purpose of antiviral treatment is to reduce virus activity that manifests as painful and itchy blisters and lesions on the body.
+The purpose of antiviral treatment is to reduce virus activity that manifests itself as painful and itchy blisters and lesions on the body.

 Antiviral treatment is prescribed for severe cases of chickenpox in adults and adolescents to prevent the development of adverse complications.
 Doctors recommend Zovirax for the treatment of chickenpox.
-It is so safe and well studied that it can be prescribed to small children.
+It is so safe and well-studied that it can be prescribed to small children.

 Varicella Zoster is more dangerous for adults because there is a high risk of serious complications.
-It lasts longer; the temperature is higher; the painful rash is more common and causes more discomfort; the blisters take longer to heal.
+It lasts longer; the temperature is higher; the painful rash is more common and causes more discomfort; and also the blisters take longer to heal.